PckyDev/MC-Poser/README.md

 ## Project notes

-- Username lookups are handled through Mojang profile APIs.
+- Username lookups are handled through Mojang profile APIs
 - Shared project and image links are encoded in the URL hash.
 - The client app builds to static assets in `dist`, while the API route is provided through `functions/api/skin.ts`.